ricsanfre/pi-cluster/docs/_posts/2024-10-07-announcing-release-1.9.md

 See further details in ["GitOps (FluxCD)"](/docs/fluxcd/)

-## Kuberentes CNI replacement: from Flannel to Cilium
+## Kubernetes CNI replacement: from Flannel to Cilium

 Migrate K3s default Kubernetes CNI, Flannel, to Cilium.